autocrossblog/autocrossblog.github.io/_posts/2007-04-29-project-240z-brakes-and-unecessary-items.md

 permalink: project-240z-brakes-and-unecessary-items
 image:
 categories: [ 240z, datsun ]
+description: "Dive into our detailed account of car updates including brake removal, and the creation of blockoff plates for emission lines."
 ---

 Russ helped me yesterday afternoon and last night with quite a few things on the car.
 We removed all of the brakes so I can get those turned.
 Then we started fabricating blockoff plates for the various vacuum and emission lines that will be removed from the car.